The Paradox of Power: Who Was Nader Shah?

 Assassination (1747)

 On June 19, 1747, Nader Shah was assassinated by his own officers during a campaign in Khorasan.
-The immediate trigger was his plan to execute suspected conspirators; they struck first, stabbing him in his tent.
-The assassination met with widespread relief, reflecting how thoroughly he had alienated military, tribal, religious, and family circles.
+The immediate trigger was his plan to execute suspected conspirators among his commanders.
+Warned of the plot, the officers struck first, stabbing him in his tent.
+Some accounts say he fought back fiercely before being overwhelmed.
+The assassination met with widespread relief across the empire, reflecting how thoroughly he had alienated military, tribal, religious, and family circles.

 Collapse of the Afsharid Empire